tird

 - `tird` does not provide a password generator.

-- `tird` can only encrypt one file per iteration.
+- `tird` cannot handle (encrypt/embed) more than one file in one pass.
 Encryption of directories and multiple files is not supported.

-- `tird` does not fake file timestamps (atime, mtime, ctime).
+- `tird` does not fake file access, modification, and creation timestamps (atime, mtime, ctime).

-- `tird` encryption speed is not very fast: up to 180 MiB/s (in my tests).
+- `tird`'s encryption speed is not very fast (up to 180 MiB/s in my tests).

 ## Warnings

-- ⚠️ The author is not a cryptographer.
+- ⚠️ The author does not have a background in cryptography.

 - ⚠️ `tird` has not been independently audited.

-- ⚠️ `tird` probably won't help much when used in a compromised environment.
+- ⚠️ `tird` is unlikely to be effective when used in a compromised environment.

-- ⚠️ `tird` probably won't help much when used with short and predictable keys.
+- ⚠️ `tird` is unlikely to be effective when used with short and predictable keys.

-- ⚠️ Sensitive data may leak into the swap space.
+- ⚠️ Sensitive data may leak into swap space.

 - ⚠️ `tird` does not erase sensitive data from memory after use.

-- ⚠️ `tird` always releases unverified plaintext (violates [The Cryptographic Doom Principle](https://moxie.org/2011/12/13/the-cryptographic-doom-principle.html)).
+- ⚠️ `tird` always releases unverified plaintext, violating [The Cryptographic Doom Principle](https://moxie.org/2011/12/13/the-cryptographic-doom-principle.html).

-- ⚠️ Overwriting file contents does not mean securely destroying the data on the media.
+- ⚠️ Overwriting file contents does not guarantee secure destruction of the data on the media.

 ## Requirements